The 4 things clients check before choosing a salon

 Our recommendation: Make sure your hygiene is above board.
 For more insights into how client behaviour might have changed post-lockdown and much more, check out the Coming back strong guide today.

-Find out how Treatwell can help build your online reputation and get noticed.
+Find out how Treatwell can help build your online reputation and get booked online.